realworldocaml/book/book/platform/README.md

 It is important to understand the difference between modules, libraries and packages, as you will use each of these at different points of your OCaml coding journey.
-The root of a project is marked by a `dune-project` file (more on that later).
-We typically structure our project into subdirectories that contain the modules for a particular library or binary, with each directory containing a separate `dune` file with build instructions.
-In our example project, we have:
+The root of a single project is marked by a `dune-project` file (more on that later).
+In order to keep the file layout clean, we typically structure our project into subdirectories that contain the modules for a particular library or binary, with each directory containing a separate `dune` file with build instructions.
+That's why in our example project, we have:

 - a `lib/` directory that builds a `hello` library.
 - a `test/` directory that defines unit tests for the library.
 - a `bin/` directory that uses the `hello` library to build a standalone application that can be executed from the command-line.

 ## Setting up an integrated development environment